-APOSTOLIC AND CONFESSIONAL.
+APOSTOLIC AND CONFESSIONAL

 The New Testament to some extent sanctions the attribute of Apostolicity.
-After our Lord had chosen the Twelve-distinguished by this number whether as disciples or as Apostles.- Matt. x.
-1. He declared that upon them, represented by St. Peter, and proclaiming a sound confession.
-He would build His church. these He entrusted the keys, gave His commission, and promised the special effusion of His Spirit.
-St. Peter, the representative Apostle, was the instrument of laying the foundation of the new community both among the Jews and among the Gentiles. the Day of Pentecost the disciples continued steadfastly in the Apostles' Acts ii.
-42. doctrine and fellowship.
-When St. Paul was added to the company, he became, as they were, an absolute authority under the Lord; and it is he who says that the members of Christ's body are built upon the foundation of the Apostles and Prophets.
-The same Eph. ii.20. pre-eminence is given to them in the Apocalypse.
+After our Lord had chosen the Twelve-distinguished by this number whether as disciples or as Apostles,- He declared that upon them, represented by St. Peter, and proclaiming a sound confession, He would build His church.
+To these He entrusted the keys, gave His commission, and promised the special effusion of His Spirit.
+St. Peter, the representative Apostle, was the instrument of laying the foundation of the new community both among the Jews and among the Gentiles. the Day of Pentecost the disciples continued steadfastly in the Apostles' When St. Paul was added to the company. doctrine and fellowship. he became, as they were, an absolute authority under the Lord; and it is he who says that the members of Christ's body are built upon the foundation of the Apostles and Prophets. pre-eminence is given to them in the Apocalypse.
 Leaving the New Testament, we soon find the term Apostolic used as a note of the visible Christian body.